• Skip to main content

 – coughing

-Since allergies can sometimes make people feel as though they’re getting sick, allergies mainly cause itchy and watery eyes, runny nose, congestion and sneezing.
+Since allergies can sometimes make people feel as though they’re getting sick, allergies mainly cause itchy and watery eyes, a runny nose, congestion and sneezing.

 (Photo credit: nbcnews.com)